isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/Areas for Partnership with the Government.md

 19. Wildlife and Animal Management
 20. Youth

-**Please continue to share you proposal with us even if your areas of interest are not covered in the list above.**
+**Please continue to share your proposal with us even if your areas of interest are not covered in the list above.**

 #### If you are already clear on how to submit a proposal you want to take action on, click here.